heathermiller/wwwheathermiller/blog/_posts/2018-04-01-launching-a-spark-cluster-part-1.md

 We'll begin with the simple task of spinning up a Spark cluster on Amazon EC2, and running a very simple Spark program from the spark-shell (Spark's REPL).

-To do this, we'll need **[flintrock](https://github.com/nchammas/flintrock)**, a Python-based command-line tool designed to quickly and easily spin up Spark clusters on Amazon Web Services (AWS).
+To do this, we'll need **[Flintrock](https://github.com/nchammas/flintrock)**, a Python-based command-line tool designed to quickly and easily spin up Spark clusters on Amazon Web Services (AWS).

-## Setting Up flintrock and Amazon Web Services
+## Setting Up Flintrock and Amazon Web Services

-flintrock is a command-line tool that makes it easy to start/pause/tear down Spark clusters, and to otherwise seamlessly interact with your cluster from the command line.
+Flintrock is a command-line tool that makes it easy to start/pause/tear down Spark clusters, and to otherwise seamlessly interact with your cluster from the command line.

-#### Installing flintrock
+#### Installing Flintrock

-At the time of writing, the most up-to-date version of flintrock is 0.9.0.
+At the time of writing, the most up-to-date version of Flintrock is 0.9.0.

-To get the latest release of flintrock, simply install using [pip](https://pip.pypa.io/en/stable/):
+To get the latest release of Flintrock, simply install using [pip](https://pip.pypa.io/en/stable/):

 ```
 $ pip3 install flintrock
 ```

-If you would like to use an option other than pip to get flintrock, see [flintrock's installation instructions.](https://github.com/nchammas/flintrock#installation)
+If you would like to use an option other than pip to get Flintrock, see [Flintrock's installation instructions.](https://github.com/nchammas/flintrock#installation)

-#### Creating a New AWS User for flintrock
+#### Creating a New AWS User for Flintrock

 I assume at this point that you've created an [AWS account](https://aws.amazon.com/).

 **Take note of the availability zone that your account is set for (top right corner of your AWS console).
-You will need to ensure that all of your flintrock configuration is for the _same_ availability zone**
+You will need to ensure that all of your Flintrock configuration is for the _same_ availability zone**

 In this guide, I am using `us-east-1`:

 ![]({{ site.baseurl }}/resources/img/spark-cluster-guide-1.png)

-We must now create a user that we can use with flintrock to start and manage a Spark cluster.
+We must now create a user that we can use with Flintrock to start and manage a Spark cluster.
 For the sake of simplicity and reproducability, we're going to create an almost-root user, which has the rights to do most anything except AWS account administration such as changing billing details.